amberrignell/Sugarwizard-backend/README.md

 This is the backend for the [Sugarwizard app](https://sugarwizard.netlify.app/) - an open source web app to help diabetics calculate their insulin dosage.

 ## Setup to run locally:
-Go to [MongoDB](https://www.mongodb.com/) and create a database, a user and a free Shared Tier Cluster (you can use any cloud provider or region) <br>
+Go to [MongoDB](https://www.mongodb.com/) and create a database, a user and a free Shared Tier Cluster (you can use any cloud provider or region).
+Make sure to set the network access so that your IP address has access - if in doubt set to anywhere (0.0.0.0/0) <br>
 Go to connect -> connect your application and set the .env DATABASE_URL to the connection string.
 Don't forget to replace `<password>` <br>
 Set the .env JWT_SECRET to a random string. <br>
 Run `npm i` then `npm start` and the server should be running on localhost:3000. <br>